 - Planned: This attribute is applied to roads that are in the proposed or planning stage and no construction work has started.
 Pathfinder will not use these roads for routing.

 - Completed: This attribute is the default type.
 To remove a set construction attribute (Started, Closed For Maintenance, or Disturbed by maintenance) from a segment, "Not Set" must be assigned to that segment.

 - Disturbed by maintenance: This attribute is applied to roads that are undergoing maintenance but remain open to traffic.
 This includes roads where both directions of traffic are diverted to one side.

 - Closed for maintenance: This attribute is applied to roads that are temporarily closed due to construction.

 Road access allows you to specify if a road is open to the public or is part of a restricted, private area.

 Public: Some public destinations (e.g. shopping centers or hospitals) have gates that limit times of access or access fees.
 These areas are not private, since they are open to the general public and do not require a security check.

 Private:A private road is owned and maintained by an individual or organization and should not be used by general traffic.
-Private roads lead to areas closed to the public, such as a military base or a gated housing community.
-A road that is marked “Private” will not be used in directions unless the destination is on that road or the road is the only route to the destination.
+Private roads lead to areas closed to the public, such as a military base or a gated housing community, and won't be used in directions unless the destination is on that road or the road is the only route to the destination.
 Mark a road as private if it's gated or a private signboard is visible.